tanaya137/node-driver-angular-backend/README.md

 4. On sending the command through the Driver it will show the respective value.
 5. To demonstrate we have taken the random value generator function and with the probability it is showing the weights

+ALGORITHM:
+1. The instrument and driver use MQTT protocol for the data transfer and monitoring.
+The data flow diagram below well explains the overall workflow.
+2. In this project the instrument is continuously publishing the data to the broker.
+3. The device has subscribed to the instrument published data through the broker.
+4. On sending the command through the Driver it will show the respective value.
+5. To demonstrate we have taken the random value generator function and with the probability it is showing the weights

 WEIGHTS:<br />
  a)	Stable weight – 80%<br />
  b)	Command not executable – 10%<br />